 Equinor to quit U.S. lobby group over climate policy

-The IPAA was not immediately available for comment.
-Equinor also said it would remain a member of the American Petroleum Institute (API) and the Australian Petroleum Production & Exploration Association (APPEA) despite some "some misalignments" with the company's climate policies.
+"Our membership, represented by our national board of directors, determines the association's policy positions," a spokeswoman said.
+Equinor also said it would remain a member of the American Petroleum Institute (API) and the Australian Petroleum Production & Exploration Association (APPEA) despite "some misalignments" with the company's climate policies.

-Under its agreement with the Climate Action 100+, Equinor has committed to make sure that all memberships in more than 100 industry associations, including oil, gas and renewable energy, align with its support for the goals of the Paris Agreement.
-BP said in February it would leave the main U.S. refining lobby group, the American Fuel & Petrochemical Manufacturers (AFPM), a leading U.S. refining lobby, and two other trade groups due to disagreements over climate policies.
+Under its agreement with Climate Action 100+, Equinor has committed to make sure that all memberships in more than 100 industry associations, including oil, gas and renewable energy, align with its support for the goals of the Paris Agreement.
+BP said in February that it would leave the American Fuel & Petrochemical Manufacturers (AFPM) refining lobby group and two other trade bodies because of disagreements over climate policies.

-Royal Dutch Shell and Total said last year they would not renew their memberships in the AFMP.
+Royal Dutch Shell and Total last year said that they would not renew their memberships of the AFPM.
 Equinor is not a member of the group.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)